renukamanavalan/sonic-device-health/test/src/engine/README.md

 PluginMgr is one of the clients.
 The pluginMgr can run as multiple process instances and as well written in different programming languages.
 The PluginMgr written in Go can directly use this package.
-Support for pluginmgrs in other languages is a TODO.
+We may likely provide c-binding to PluginMgr to plugin i/f, which will open up languages to use for plugins.

 Engine functionality:
 1. Reads bindings.conf on startup and upon every SIGHUP